Saarbrücken Airport: Foundation and early years

 The history of aviation in Saarbrücken, the capital of the German federal state Saarland, began on 17 September 1928 in the district of St. Arnual.
 Flights operated from Saarbrücken-St. Arnual Airport until 1939.
 The first plane to use the airport was a Lufthansa flight from Frankfurt stopping en route to Paris.
 In 1929, routes to Frankfurt and on to Berlin and Karlsruhe and then to Munich, Vienna and Budapest were opened.
+Until 1934, Lufthansa, SGTA (Lignes Farman) and Air France operated a Paris - Saarbrucken - Frankfurt - Berlin line during the summer-half of the year.

 The airport's suboptimal location meant winter flights were not possible and bad weather and poor flying conditions caused frequent problems.
 Because of this, Saarbrücken-St. Arnual was closed in 1939.
 A new airport was built in the district of Ensheim.
 However, the outbreak of the Second World War made opening the airport impossible.
+After the war, the area was occupied and governed by France, only returning to German control in 1957.
+Under French control, the airport was not operating.

-The airport in Ensheim finally opened in 1964 after several years of reconstruction.
+The airport in Ensheim finally opened in 1967 after several years of reconstruction.
 In 1972, Saarbrücken Airport became one of 17 airports in Germany to offer international flights.